Illuminate HC wins Quality division in McKnight’s Tech Awards

 The goal was to answer every call light quickly, with the first responder assessing the request and finding a way to address it.
 As part of a team restructuring process, a certified nursing assistant supervisory position called “The Quarterback” is responsible for all initial responses, then assigning other staff members.

 “The goal is to get every single call light answered in 30 seconds,” said Scott Sklar, Director of Research and Development.
 “The QB can handle multiple units.
-There was originally some apprehension by floor staff of the QB concept, but them came they see it as a way to be a cohesive unit.
+There was originally some apprehension by floor staff of the QB concept, but they came to see it as a way to be a cohesive unit.

 The Illuminate Staff mobile device is wearable and lets staff receive tasks, communicate status/progress of the tasks, request assistance as needed and also access basic pt information.
 The idea was to channel the efficiencies of the hospitality industry when, for example, a customer orders room service.